JasperHill/CaptchaTests/README.md

 A repository for some primitive attempts at a Captcha solver.
 The latest is a generative adversarial neural network, whose output is to train a solver.
 This configuration is inspired by Ye et al. in their work, *Yet Another Text Captcha Solver:
 A Generative Adversarial Network Based Approach*.
-Accordingly, the initial stage is simultaneously train a generator, which attempts to reproduce authentic text Captchas from their string labels, and a discriminator, which attempts to discern between authentic and generator-derived images.
+Accordingly, the initial stage is to simultaneously train a generator, which attempts to reproduce authentic text Captchas from their string labels, and a discriminator, which attempts to discern between authentic and generator-derived images.
 Currently, the generator employs two concepts from linear algebra that are not commonplace in current machine learning methods.
 For this reason, the Captcha labels are converted into sparse diagonal matrices